Cell complexes, poset topology and the representation theory of algebras arising in algebraic combinatorics and discrete geometry: Regular CW complexes and CW posets

 \subsection{The topology of left regular bands}

-In this section, we describe the topology of the families of left regular bands discussed in the previous section (where by the topology of a left regular band, we mean its topology as a poset).
+In this subsection, we describe the topology of the various families of left regular bands that we have been considering (where by the topology of a left regular band, we mean its topology as a poset).
 Note that if $B$ is a left regular band monoid and also a CW poset, then it is, in fact, the face poset of a regular CW decomposition of a ball by Proposition~\ref{p:maximumCWposet} (since the identity is a maximum).
 This need not be the case for left regular bands without an identity element.

 \begin{Prop} The following hold. \begin{enumerate} \item If $\mathcal L$ is an oriented matroid, then $\mathcal L_{\geq X}$ is the face poset of a regular cell decomposition of a ball for each $X\in \Lambda(\mathcal L)$. \item If $(E,\mathcal L,g)$ is an affine oriented matroid and $X\in\Lambda(\mathcal L^+(g))$, then $\mathcal L^+(g)_{\geq X}$ is the face poset of a regular CW decomposition of a ball. \item Let $(E,\mathcal L)$ be a COM and $X\in \Lambda(\mathcal L)$.
 Then $\mathcal L_{\geq X}$ is the face poset of a contractible regular CW complex. \item If $\mathcal A$ is a complex hyperplane arrangement, then $\FFF(\mathcal A)_{\geq X}$ is the face poset of a regular CW decomposition of a ball for each $X\in \Lambda(\FFF(\mathcal A))$. \item If $(E,\FeasibleSets,\OIG)$ is an oriented interval greedoid and $X\in \Lambda(\OIG)$, then $\OIG_{\geq X}$ is the face poset of a regular CW decomposition of a ball. \item If $\Gamma=(V,E)$ is a graph, then $\Lambda(B(\Gamma))\cong (P(V),\cup)$.
 If $Y\subseteq X\subseteq V$ and $e_Y\in B(\Gamma)$ has support $Y$, then $\|\Delta(\bd e_YB(\Gamma)_{\geq X})\|$ is homotopy equivalent to $\|\Cliq(\Gamma[X\setminus Y])\|$. \end{enumerate} \end{Prop} \begin{proof} For (1), we observe that $\mathcal L_{\geq X}$ is the set of covectors of a contraction of $\mathcal L$ and so it suffices to prove that $\mathcal L$ is a CW poset for any oriented matroid.
 From~\cite[Corollary~4.3.4]{OrientedMatroids1999}, we have that $\mathcal L\setminus \{0\}$ is the face poset of a regular CW decomposition of a sphere.
 Thus $\mathcal L$ is the face poset of a regular CW decomposition of a ball by Proposition~\ref{p:maximumCWposet}.